Lunar Excavation Prize Challenge Powered by Ensemble

 Our efforts have generated successful initial performance metrics, positioning the Prize Challenge to exceed NASA’s desired results.
 374 teams registered for Phase 1 of the Break the Ice Lunar Challenge.
 The participation of registrants is highly diverse in nature, with people and organizations from 31 states and 48 countries engaged in the program.
 There have been over 26k sessions on the BTIL Website , and over 1000 eligibility form downloads.
 Out of the 374 registered participants, there were 42 US- based teams eligible for prizes, and 18 international teams eligible to participate.
-The end of Phase 1 of the Prize Challenge resulted in 31 eligible submissions that will be judged in the coming weeks.
+The end of Phase 1 of the Prize Challenge resulted in 31 eligible submissions that resulted in 13 teams eligible for cash prizes.

 Breakdown of NASA's BTIL Challenge Phase I Prize Money